ben-sb/javascript-deobfuscator/README.md

 # General purpose JavaScript Deobfuscator

 A deobfuscator to remove common JavaScript obfuscation techniques.<br/>
-I may add more features or clean the code up at some point.

 ### Features
 * Unpacks arrays containing literals (strings, numbers etc) and replaces all references to them